stevesoares/fullstack-practice/frontend/javascript/RockPaperScissors/README.md

 ## Installation

-1. Clone this repository or download the files
+1. Download the files.
-2. Open `index.html` in your web browser
+2. Open `index.html` in your web browser.
 3. Start playing!

 ## Copyright